GabrielDillenburg/react-node.js-microservice/README.md

- # Simple microservices project to demonstrate the flow of event-based architecture.
+ # Simple microservices project to demonstrate the flow of event-based architecture behind the scenes.

  ## Stack and dependencies:
   - React.js